 Many people believe that a good relationship requires equal effort from both husband and wife.
-And so, if your spouse is unwilling to change or invest more in the marriage then the relationship is doomed to lack-lustre intimacy, or even steady deterioration.
+And so, if your spouse is unwilling to change or invest more in the marriage, then the relationship is doomed to lack-lustre intimacy, or even steady deterioration.

 How does this work?
 On this simple principle: if one person changes, they change the dynamic of the relationship and this spontaneously leads the other person to also change.

-We all know how easy it is to kill the positive mood of the other.
+We all know how easy it is to sour the positive mood of the other.
 In fact, this happens all too often; we start out well, but then one of us strikes a small but fatal blow and all of sudden, the good will and positive vibes vanish.
 In a flash that warm, romantic atmosphere turns into an icy wind.